rvslan/book-rental-app/README.md

 This will create the necessary tables and relationships in the database.

+## Database Seeder

+To migrate the database seeders with book stores/books, run the following command:
+    npx prisma db seed

+This will create the necessary dummy data in the database.

 ## Running the Application

 To start the application, run the following command: